Special Landscape Projects

 Dan is a Landscape Architect and President of Dahlkemper Landscape Architects & Contractors in Erie PA.
 Dan was educated in the family business capping his training at Penn State with a Bachelor of Landscape Architecture, including a semester in London with the University of Guelph.
 Dan has served on the State Board of Landscape Architects, Governor’s Residence Preservation Committee, City of Erie Design Review Committee and the Pennsylvania Landscape & Nursery Association.
 With his wife Kathy, he founded the Lake Erie Arboretum at Frontier Park (LEAF) in 1998.

 Betsy MacKrell is an Erie native and a graduate of Villa Maria Academy.
-As a teenager, she developed an interest in genealogy and family history while helping her Father assemble a family tree for a large reunion.
+As a teenager, she developed an interest in genealogy and family history while helping her father assemble a family tree for a large reunion.
 Over time, her interest has grown from individual family trees to the endless intertwining of the families that form our community.

 After earning a B.A. in English literature at the University of Notre Dame, she worked in advertising, marketing, and PR for Ringling Brothers and Barnum & Bailey Circus.
-She moved to the west coast in 1992, where she continued in advertising and marketing; working for Ziff-Davis Publishing, SoftBank Expos, and then later in custom publishing at Fluent Communications.
+She moved to the west coast in 1992, where she continued in advertising and marketing, working for Ziff-Davis Publishing, SoftBank Expos, and then later in custom publishing at Fluent Communications.
 In 2006, she returned to Erie, where she joined the Erie Cemetery as Database Manager and de facto History Person.
 This position allows her to further her passion for genealogy at the same time; she has tracked down information on numerous people, both well-known and obscure, who are buried in the Erie Cemetery Association’s cemeteries.
-In 2011, she received the Spirit of 1812 award by the Lake Erie Chapter of the Daughters of 1812, for her work in locating and honoring the grave of unknown soldiers and sailors from the War of 1812 interred in Erie Cemetery.
+In 2011, she received the Spirit of 1812 award by the Lake Erie Chapter of the Daughters of 1812, for her work in locating and honoring the grave of unknown soldiers and sailors from the War of 1812 buried in Erie Cemetery.